KurbanIntelligenceLab/MultiCrystalSpectrumSet/README.md

 # MultiCrystalSpectrumSet Framework

-This repository contains the implementation for the paper:
+This repository contains the implementation and dataset of:

-**Beyond Atomic Geometry Representations in Materials Science: A Human-in-the-Loop Multimodal Framework**
+**Beyond Atomic Geometry Representations in Materials Science: A Human-in-the-Loop Multimodal Framework** by Can Polat, Erchin Serpedin, Mustafa Kurban, and Hasan Kurban.

-*Submitted to ICML 2025 Workshop on DataWorld: Unifying Data Curation Frameworks Across Domains*
+*Presented at ICML 2025*

 ## Overview